efeelize/eng/kaiyan/invest/manage_money.md

 ## 4)shift into/to
 > 4)when you're driving a car, the difference between first gear and second gear is not big.
 So shifting from first gear into second gear is not like a crazy different thing.Or at your job, maybe you don't quit your job, but maybe you can shift into a different position.so we often say "shift into."
 You'll also hear "shift to."So here we're talking about shifting into low-risk investments.

+## 5)muddle up [phr.迷糊，不清楚]
+> so if you're muddled, it means there's too much going on in your brain.so with Bitcoin, it confuses him, just like the stock market muddles me up.

 # 5.wants [n.想要的东西] & necessities [n.必需品] & essentials [n.& adj.必需品、必须做的事]
 > 1）"wants"this is not a verb, this is a noun.you could say like, "Well, I want to buy a new TV but it's just a want."